You know, I really, I'm wondering if Gibbs is in trouble today.

 The Super Bowl's in their stadium this year.

-Jerry Jones would give anything to be the first ever team to play in its own stadium in the Super Bowl.
+And secretly, and everybody knows this is not a secret, Jerry Jones would give anything to be the first ever team to play in its own stadium in the Super Bowl.

 So that's their objective.

-So Jerry Jones with a new procedure is talking a little humility about the team's chances this year, which is uh an indication that he did serious about it.
+So Jerry Jones with a new procedure is talking a little humility about the team's chances this year, which is an indication that he did serious about it.

 Most depth, best roster.

-Meaning they can afford to lose frontline people and not lose as much as if um in most of the teams.
+Meaning they can afford to lose frontline people and not lose as much as if in most of the teams.

 So this is a great time of the NFL season.

-There are about 32 teams, and about 28 of them think they have a chance.
+There are about 32 teams and about 28 of them think they have a chance.

-Only four of them know.
+Only four of them know that it's hopeless.

 There are four of them know, and their fans, that there's not a prayer.